 St. Joe Brick: The Architectural Iconography of Houston Begins in a Louisiana Clay Pit

-dc.citation.journalTitleCite Magazine
+dc.citation.journalTitleCite Magazineen_US

-dc.contributor.authorHancock, Hank
+dc.contributor.authorHancock, Hanken_US

-dc.publisherRice Design Alliance
+dc.publisherRice Design Allianceen_US

 dc.rightsThis work is protected by copyright, and is made available here for research and educational purposes.
-Permission to reuse, publish, or reproduce the work beyond the bounds of fair use or other exemptions to copyright law must be obtained from the copyright holder.
+Permission to reuse, publish, or reproduce the work beyond the bounds of fair use or other exemptions to copyright law must be obtained from the copyright holder.en_US

-dc.typeMagazine article
+dc.typeMagazine articleen_US

 Files